coinevo/documents/docs/es/commands/README.md

 ### setaccount "address" "account"

 DEPRECATED.
 Assigns and account name to the given address.
-Qtum-qt will return ìnullî if successful.
+Evo-qt will return ìnullî if successful.

 ```
 setaccount "QJv3YhWxG6EC2cpqZM5E3fjGzXYgakezm" "My New Account"